cornzyblack/LearnEnglish/README.md

-# learnEnglish
+# learnNupe
-The repo for my first Android App, learnEnglish for Nupe students.
+A mobile App designed for anyone who wants to learn basic words in the Nupe Language